 Israeli military surplus Imperial M7 bayonet with M8A1 scabbard in very good condition for sale.
 On the guard a צ is marked indicating Israeli military together with Imperial which manufactured these.

 Original US M7 bayonets with M8A1 scabbards from the Vietnam War era from military surplus in very good to excellent condition.
-We have these following makes available for sale: Imperial M7 bayonets with M8A1 scabbards - 24 units BOC M7 bayonets with M8A1 scabbards - 14 units Conetta M7 bayonets with M8A1 scabbards - 2 units MILPAR M7 bayonets with M8A1 scabbards - 2 units Again, these are all in very good to excellent condition.
+These are all in very good to excellent condition.
 Most of the other sites that offer these military surplus bayonets have them in very used condition.
-When ordering please write which make you are interested in.
+Available are Imperial BOC manufactured US M7 bayonets.
 Dealer pricing is available for large quantity purchases.
 Contact Us for more details.

 An ancient archeological artifact of a cast bronze Celtic Druid ritual sickle from the Hallstatt Culture, from about 800-400 BC.
 Original dark green patina, earthen encrustation, a well defined blade and in tact knob where it would be affixed to a handle.
 A very interesting piece of Celtic and European history in general.
 Length: about 20 cm (7.87 inches)